swiftlang/swift/docs/ValueSemantics.rst

    copy-on-write.
 We can, however, use methods for mutation in lieu of free functions.

-2. Use discriminated unions (`oneof`).
-Interestingly, a datatype built with `oneof` automatically has value semantics.
+2. Use discriminated unions (`union`).
+Interestingly, a datatype built with `union` automatically has value semantics.
 However, there vocabulary of efficient data structures that can be built this way is extremely limited.
 For example, while a singly-linked list is trivial to implement, an efficient doubly-linked list is